Proudly Serving All Residents of the 71107 Zip Code Area and the historical MLK Jr. District

 Born in Ethiopia, Moses was a former slave and robber chief who experienced a radical conversion and became one of the greatest Desert Fathers of the Egyptian wilderness.
 His life — from violence and hardship to profound holiness — makes him the perfect patron for a mission that meets people where they are, without judgment.

-Food Bank Services
+Food Mart Services

 Fresh Produce